Attack wins you games, but defence wins you championships.

 At 23 years old with a potential of 90 overall he is the perfect acquisition for any career mode manager, especially with 86 defending and a decent pace rating of 72.

 Club: Bayern Munich

 Lucas Hernandez had a successful career at Atletico, making regular appearances in the 17/18 La Liga season and starting for the Europa League champions in the final.
 He only made 14 appearances last season, but this did not deter Bayern Munich, who bought the French centre back for a whopping £72 million.

 READ MORE: All the new stadiums on FIFA 20

 You may have to wait a season to sign Hernandez, having just made a move to a new club.
 However, his stats suggest he is worth the wait.
 With 83 defending and 81 pace, Hernandez would be extremely useful in combating any speedy attackers; not to mention he has a potential rating of 89.

 Alessio Romagnoli (OVR 83 – POT 89)

-Alessio Romagnoli has been at AC Milan since 2015, after the Italian club paid Roma a massive £22.5 million fee for the centre back, who was just 20 years old at the time.
-Since then, Romagnoli has already made a staggering 155 appearances for AC Milan and has earned himself 10 international caps.
+Alessio Romagnoli has been at AC Milan since 2015, after the Italian club paid Roma a massive £22.5 million fee for the centre back, who was just 20 at the time.

 Romagnoli has a strong defending stat of 85 and an impressive potential of 89.
-The Italian is valued at nearly £30 million, which seems a reasonable price for a young defender with substantial first team experience.
+The Italian is valued at nearly £30 million, with a bid of under £50 million set to land the Milan skipper.

 Value: £22 million (Release Clause: £42.4 million)